NicklasVraa/ELABorate/README.md

 - Supporting larger structures like ideal-opamps, basic common amplifiers.
 - Subcircuit functionality, where you can package a netlist as a single component to be used in other netlists.
 - Transfer-function-to-circuit functionality where you define a transfer function and get a netlist in return.
-- Image-to-netlist function, using Matlab computer vision library.
+- Image-to-netlist function, using MATLAB computer vision library.

 ---